trilioData/solutions/openstack/CleanWlmDatabase/snapshotDeleteShell/ReadMe.md

 2. The shell scripts to be executed from TVault machine only; currently remote execution not feasible.

+3. **Note: The utility assumes the mysql user/password are the default ones as set at Trilio appliance level; in case the same is modified by the customer, then respective select query in fetchSS.sh and delete query in snapshotDelete.sh should be modified accordingly to consider updated user id/password.**

 ## Steps to create snapshot list

 1. Edit DB select query present inside setSnapshotCriteria function in shell script fetchSS.sh as per the desired critieria.